IainMF/Mens_Rights_NZ/submissions/Family violence submission.md

 Likewise, Stewart-Williams[^51] found after viewing “a fictional popular-science article describing either a male-favouring or a female-favouring sex difference (i.e., men/women draw better; women/men lie more).
 Both sexes reacted less positively to the male-favouring differences, judging the findings to be less important, less credible, and more offensive, harmful, and upsetting.”

+# Recommendations:

+1. Create a position with the explicit and exclusive responsibility for improving outcomes for male victims.
+Including by

+	a.
+Identifying and removing systemic barriers facing male victims

+	b.
+Identify instances where secondary abuse can occur and reduce them

+	c.
+Providing expertise to the government regarding male victims.

+	d.
+Making public statements, media appearances, and other educational and awareness raising measures regarding male victims.

+	e.
+Listening to and consulting with male victims and their advocates.

+2. Explicitly, repeatedly and publicly proclaim the government’s

+	a. commitment to support male victims; and

+	b. recognition of the unique experiences and challenges of male victims, including previous inadequacy of the system.

+3. Address laws that minimise male victims experiences.

+	a. amend the crimes act so rape is non-consensual sex, not penile penetration

+	b. repeal ‘male assaults female’

+4. Commission research on the experiences of male victims using methods specifically designed to capture males experiences.

+5. Create a public awareness campaign for male victims, especially of female perpetrators.

+6. Ensure government websites providing information for victims explicitly identify the services that are available to male victims.

+7. Change the Ministry of Health guidelines to ask male patients about family violence as a matter of routine, not just when the doctor suspects victimisation.

+8. Explicitly include male victims voices, experiences and needs when training police, justice system officials, health workers, social services etc.

+9. Prohibit public servants from supporting White Ribbon in their official capacity.

+10. Remove Duluth model, models based on the Duluth model from government policy and practice.